quoclong20222428/quoclong20222428/README.md

 # 💫 About Me:
-I’m a final-year student at Ho Chi Minh City University of Education (HCMUE), currently focusing on mobile development.
+Hi, my name is Long.
+I’m a final-year student at Ho Chi Minh City University of Education (HCMUE), currently focusing on mobile development and web development.
 With a strong interest in building user-friendly applications, I’m seeking internship opportunities to apply my skills and gain real-world experience in the tech industry.

 ## 🌐 Socials: